stengel/lh-vector/README.md

 The Lemke Howson algorithm simulated with the use of covering vectors.

+This fork is for use with GTE v2.

 Running the program
 ===================
 The program should be started with at least one argument to describe